netgroup-polito/frog4-sdn-do/readme.md

 This domain expects to receive endpoint-to-endpoint flowules only, and these flowrules must be compliant with OpenFlow1.0.

-Every flowrule must have one ingress endpoint and only one egress endpoint (multiple output not supported!);
+Every flowrule must have one entry endpoint and only one output endpoint (multiple output not supported!);
 a flowrule is instantiated into every switch belonging the path between the two endpoints.

-Every flow will be distinguished by a vlan id, in order to avoid ambiguities, duplicities, and other similar troubles into the involved switches.
+Every flow is distinguished by a vlan id, in order to avoid ambiguities, duplicities, and other similar troubles into the involved switches.